scholesy1982/learningMatlabFromDenis/aToZ-intro/09-Eyetracking exercise.md

 whos -file exFixation.mat
 ```

-2. Load the data into the main Matlab workspace so you can manipulate the data and get ready to write a function for plotting data in differet ways:
+2. Load the data into the main Matlab workspace so you can manipulate the data and get ready to write a function for plotting data in different ways:

 ```matlab
 load exFixation
 ```

-3. Now, we can start working on a new function (call it plotFixations) that plots the data in a couple of different ways.
-The figure window should be divided into three ‘‘subplot‘‘s - the first showing the x-position as a function of time, the second the y-position as a function of time and the third a plot of y-position against x-position (the actual eye-position in 2d).
+3. Now, we can start working on a new function (call it ``plotFixations``) that plots the data in a couple of different ways.
+The figure window should be divided into three ``subplot``s - the first showing the x-position as a function of time, the second the y-position as a function of time and the third a plot of y-position against x-position (the actual eye-position in 2d).
 You should be able to call:

 ```matlab
 plotFixations(datax, datay, 3, 'g')